anirudhananth/portfolio/README.md

 # My Portfolio!

-This is my portfolio, where I have showcased my projects and other things I have worked on.
+This is my portfolio, where I brief my background and showcase my projects.